isabella232/docs-13/docs/guides/Using_Nested_Mutations.md

 ## Nested Connect Mutations

-Nested connect mutations work in a smiliar way to `nested create muations`.
+Nested connect mutations work in a smiliar way to `nested create mutations`.
 You create a new node and connect an existing one to it.

 Let's assume the same schema we uses for `create mutations`:
 ```